laboon/CS1699/study-guides/midterm-study-guide.md

 ## UNIT TESTING
 * Be prepared to write some unit tests in JUnit
 * Pay special attention to assertions
-* Stubs, mocks, and verification
+* Stubs, test doubles, and verification
 * Be able to explain code coverage and what it's good for/not good for

 ## TDD